Ciske de Rat: Plot summary

-Ciske groeit op ("Ciske grows up") is the second part.
-Ciske meets his father, who wants to get divorced.
-At school he makes friends with a sick boy called Dorus.
+At school, he makes friends with a gifted, but sick boy called Dorus and Betje, a girl with abnormally low grades but a loving character, but also meets the unbearable bully Jantje.
 One night, Ciske finds his mother with another man, who beats him.
 As his mother tears out pages from a book which was borrowed from Dorus, Ciske gets angry and kills his mother with a knife.
-He is then arrested and put into jail.
-His teacher helps him out, and after Ciske saves a drowning boy's life, he is declared a hero and lives together with his father and aunt Jans.
+He is then arrested and sent to a reform school for half a year.

+Ciske groeit op ("Ciske grows up") is the second part of the trilogy, in which we follow Ciske's imprisonment on the reform school.
+Once an outgoing, lively boy, he is now a seemingly abnormally calm and thoughtful young fellow, which disturbs Bruis.
+After being released, his life is rougher, since everyone, even his former friends but except Betje, his father and his stepmother Jans, treats him differently.
+Besides, Ciske's Jantje bullies him even worse and Ciske even gets to confront Jantje's mother.
+The case escalates when Jantje tackles Ciske as he tries to jump over the malt barges at the brewery, causing him to get stuck in the water and being severely injured.
+Luckily, Ciske heals quite quick and makes amends with his former friends.

 In the third part, Cis de man ("Cis the man"), Ciske is now an adult soldier and fights against the German soldiers in May 1940, when the Germans invaded the Netherlands.
 His former teacher Bruis, who tells this story as well, happens to be his sergeant.
-Cis actually has more authority than Bruis.
-In the end, Cis gets seriously injured.
+Cis actually has more authority than Bruis, even having a lower position.
+He meets his nemesis Jan as well, who still hates him nowadays.
+In the end, Cis tries to save two soldiers who are left behind, but during his attempt to save them, he gets nearly fatally injured.
+However, he is able to cure and marries his girlfriend Betje.

 This part of the book was published in 1946 after the Dutch liberation and is not included in the films.